 Special elaborate dishes are prepared for festivals, including curries, spiced fish sauces, stir fries, and sweets.
 At temple festivals, each family brings special dishes that are ritually presented to the monks.
 After the monks have eaten, the remaining food is eaten by the lay community.
 Monks cannot eat after noon.

-Khmer often attribute good health to equilibrium, adopting the Chinese philosophy of balancing hot and cold.
+Khmer often attribute good health to equilibrium, adopting the Chinese philosophy of balancing hot and cold described previously.
 Khmer who subscribe to traditional beliefs attribute illness to natural or super natural powers.
 Illness may be considered punishment for sins committed in a past life.
 Many believe evil spirits or ancestors cause mental illness.

 Common health problems for older refugees who came to the U.S. 30 years ago include nutritional deficits, hepatitis B, tuberculosis, malaria, HIV/AIDS, and post-traumatic stress disorder, a result of war and the brutality of the Khmer Rouge in Cambodia.

 Khmer who consume large quantities of fish taken from Minnesota lakes and rivers are at risk of exposure to mercury and PCBs.
 The Minnesota Department of Health advises clinicians to encourage their patients to replace some fish in their diet with alternative protein sources.

 Khmer may use traditional healing practices and hold healing ceremonies at home before they seek Western medical treatment.
 Rather than asking general questions about pain or symptoms, clinicians are advised to ask their Khmer patients very specific questions.
 They may reject the value of preventive care, screening, and early detection.